cdl-geneseo/geneseo-dictionary/T/Threshold.md

 # Threshold

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Threshold

 Created by  Unknown User (aet10) on Oct 30, 2020

 Nouna strip of wood, metal, or stone forming the bottom of a doorway and crossed in entering a house or roomHe stood on the threshold of Sheila's bedroom.
 (Toussaint, S-Z, 2020)